SS Lazio supporters

 The S.S.
-Lazio fans are supporters of Italian football club Lazio.
+Lazio fans, known in Italian as the tifoseria laziale or simply laziali, are supporters of Italian football club Lazio.

 History

 The beginning

 The history of organized fan groups of S.S.
-Lazio, known in Italian as the Tifoseria Laziale, began in the late 1960s when small groups of supporters filled the steps of Stadio Olimpico in Rome.
-They belonged to different groups which were Tuparamos, Eagles, Ultras, Vigilantes, NAB, CAST and Marines, the latter consisting mostly of younger fans.
+Lazio began in the late 1960s when small groups of supporters filled the steps of Stadio Olimpico in Rome.
+They belonged to different groups which were Tupamaros, Eagles, Ultras, Vigilantes, NAB, CAST and Marines, the latter consisting mostly of younger fans.

 The foundation of Eagles Supporters

 The early groups were not united and so in 1971, the first major ultras group was formed: Commandos Monteverde Lazio, also known as C.M.L.
 '74.
 In October 1976, a new club was formed in order to unify the supporters from the north to south stands under the temporary name G.A.B.A.
 (Gruppi Associati Bianco Azzurri).
 They decide to rename the group in Eagles' Supporters: the inspiration came from a member of the Brigate Gialloblù, the main Hellas Verona F.C. ultras group, who usually write "Hellas Supporters" on his letters.
-The 1st October 1978 during Lazio vs Juventus, in the first round of the 1978-79 Serie A, the Eagles' Supporters exposed their 56 meters banner in Curva Nord for the first time.
+On 1 October 1978 during Lazio vs Juventus, in the first round of the 1978-79 Serie A, the Eagles' Supporters exposed their 56 meters banner in Curva Nord for the first time.